WALQ

 WALQ (1130 AM) is an American radio station licensed to serve the community of Carrville, Alabama.
-The station's broadcast license is held by Augustus Foundation, Inc. The station was established in 1979.
-As of 29 June 2012, the station is temporarily dark for financial reasons and seeking authorization from the U.S. Federal Communications Commission (FCC) to remain silent for up to one year.
+The station, founded in 1979 as WACQ, is owned by Roscoe Miller, through licensee Autaugaville Radio, Inc. WALQ is the flagship station of the Radio Estrella Alabama network along with sister stations WZGX in Birmingham and WOAB in Dothan.

 Programming

 Before falling silent in June 2012, the then-WACQ broadcast an oldies music format to the greater Montgomery, Alabama, area.
 Since 1993, WACQ had been the home of local morning show "What's Going On", with Pete Cottle and Fred Randall Hughey as co-hosts.
 Trivia contests, oldies music, and local news made up the program, which aired weekday mornings.
 On weekends, there was a Saturday morning show hosted by local band director Michael Bird and a Sunday morning gospel music show.

 The station also aired a local newscast four times daily and network news every hour from the Alabama Radio Network and Citadel Media.
 Sports programming included the Alabama Crimson Tide Sports Network, Atlanta Braves baseball, and Reeltown Rebels high school football.

 The bulk of this programming shifted to WBIL (580 AM) on June 28, 2012.